A scale is a sequence of pitches

 - Harmonic Minor, which is a Minor scale with a sharp 7th.
 Sounds Middle Eastern or suitable for Halloween/horror music.

-- Melodic Minor, which is a Minor scale with a sharp 6th and 7th.
+- Jazz Minor, which is a Minor scale with a sharp 6th and 7th both ascending and descending.

 - Lydian Dominant, which is a Lydian scale with a flat 7th.
 Notable for being used in the theme to The Simpsons.